hiim-hr/suMRak/README.md

 ------------------------------------------------------------------------

-suMRak is a MATLAB application created with the aim of simplifying pre-clinical brain :brain: MRI data processing.
+suMRak is a MATLAB application created with the aim of simplifying pre-clinical brain :brain: MRi data processing.
 It is a program intended for research purposes and should not be used in a clinical setting.

 ------------------------------------------------------------------------